 As the Unbreakable report has shown, poor people are not only more exposed and more vulnerable to natural hazards, but they also tend to have access to fewer post-disaster support mechanisms, such as insurance, borrowing, or remittances.
 They also have less savings to mobilize.
 As a consequence, they tend to experience larger losses relative to income and have relatively fewer means at their disposal to manage their recovery.

 Without dedicated actions to ensure that post-disaster support measures reach poor people, these support measures are likely to disproportionately benefit higher income recipients.
-One reason, for example, could be the lack of financial inclusion which means that poor people tend to lack access to bank accounts and thus formal channels of receiving cash transfers from social safety net schemes.
+One reason, for example, could be the lack of financial inclusion, which means that poor people tend to lack access to bank accounts and thus formal channels of receiving cash transfers from social safety net schemes.

 In this context, “building back more inclusively” means that recovery measures ensure that inequalities are reduced – especially with regards to the access to post-disaster support and social safety nets.
-This means that all affected population groups are supported, and that recovery support is ensured to be provided without excluding low-income households.
+This means that all affected population groups are supported, with special effort made to meet the needs of low-income households.
 Particularly in countries with high inequality, more inclusive recovery can increase overall resilience by ensuring that poor people – i.e. the most exposed, most vulnerable and least supported – have access to the post-disaster support they require.
 For instance, this could take the form of strengthened social safety nets with better targeting mechanisms.

 The distribution of post-disaster support will also depend on how the transfer amounts are calculated.
 In “insurance-like” systems where the support is proportional to the amount of losses, like in Vietnam, richer individuals tend to receive more (because they are losing more).
 In the presence of strict spending constraints, it also often means that people are covered for only a small fraction of their losses.
 Poor people tend to receive large amounts with systems where all affected people receive the same amount – like in Fiji after Tropical Cyclone Winston, see Government of Fiji and World Bank (2017).